front-end-intermediate/session-11-reactintro/readme.md

 loadSamples={this.loadSamples} />
 ```

-* PirateFrom
+* PirateForm

 `<button onClick={() => this.props.removePirate('pirate1')}>RemovePirate</button>`

+Test.
 This only removes pirate1.

 Add it to the `Pirate` component.